 New year, new podcast review!
-Last time I left you, (and that was a while ago, I’m sorry) I gave you the lowdown on a homegrown podcast by the name of The Money.
-But with the Aussie dollar performing so valiantly right now, I thought you could join me on a trip across the Pacific to US shores as we find out out what all the fuss is about over Freakonomics Radio.
+With the Aussie dollar performing so valiantly right now, I thought you could join me on a trip across the Pacific to US shores as we find out out what all the fuss is about over Freakonomics Radio.

 This world is a pretty weird place and Freakonomics Radio is all about uncovering some of the Western world’s strangest socioeconomics.
 If that description sounds a little broad, that’s because the content that is churned out by the Freakonomics Radio team is kind of broad too.
 This particular podcast started as a spin off from the best-selling Freakonomics book, first published in 2005, and extends to some of the weird and wacky topics covered in the text version.

 The good news is that there is some serious personal finance gold stashed under quirky titles like ‘What Does a CEO Actually Do?’ and ‘The Stupidest Thing You Can Do With Your Money’.
 With more than 300 episodes to choose from – should this podcast take your fancy – you will have a killed a helluva lot of commute time and, if you really fall in love, these guys have several books, a blog and a documentary to throw yourself into.

 Now, I wouldn’t be recommending a podcast that doesn’t deliver a smooth and creamy audio experience – after all your ears, like mine, deserve the best.